web2py/py4web/docs/chapter-12.rst

         return dict(form=form, rows=rows)

 .. note::
     The way Widgets work was changed in a recent update.
-You used to pass a instance of a Widget but now you pass the Widget class. ``RadioWidget`` instead of ``RadioWidget()``.
+For backwards compatibility, you can still pass a instance of a older style implicit widget, but for built-in widgets and Widget subclasses, you need to pass pass the Widget class without instantiating it. ``RadioWidget`` instead of ``RadioWidget()``.

 Notice the differences from the 'Basic Form example' we've seen at the beginning of the chapter: